Let’s Begin With The 90/90/90 rule

 - start to trade your system with very small amount of capital

-- have a plan for how/when you will decrease your trade size — in the case of hitting a losing streak. eg your capital drops to x amount, you decrease your trade size to y
+- have a plan for how/when you will decrease your trade size — in the case of hitting a losing streak. eg your capital drops to x amount, you decrease your trade size to y.

-Expect to take time to reach bigger profits — because the prime consideration is risk — preservation of your capital
+Expect to take time to reach bigger profits — because the prime consideration is risk — preservation of your capital.

 Basically, the path to making big profits requires that you learn what you need to know, do what you need to do, in order to trade correctly.
 And have realistic, rational expectations.
 In other words, know what to expect.
-And make sure you know in advance what you will do in adverse scenarios.
+And make sure that you know in advance what you will do in adverse scenarios.

-Which is why it’s time-consuming and hard.
+This is why it’s time-consuming and hard.
 But not impossible.

 The hard part lies in dropping the fantasies and getting the correct mindset to learn